Lazaro549/meli-price-tracker/README.md

 - [ ] Compare sellers for the same product
 - [ ] Detect "was/now" promotional discounts
 - [ ] Docker + docker-compose support
-- [ ] GitHub Actions for serverless scheduling
+- [x] GitHub Actions for serverless scheduling + auto-deploy to GitHub Pages
 - [ ] PostgreSQL support for production deploys

 ---